ykoksen/stream-utilities/README.md

 ## StreamCounter
 Can be usefull to track the number of bytes read or written.
 Rather usefull if you receive a `Stream` where you cannot determine length (ex. a file received via network), but you want to calculate it while you process it (ex. while saving it to a database).

+## StreamInverter
+Can reverse a Stream wrapper direction.
+Usefull if you have a Stream that takes an output Stream in the constructor, but you wanted it to take an input Stream instead.
+Ex. when using the Stream compression methods in .net (ex.
+[GZipStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.gzipstream?view=net-8.0)).